Questions? Call our Water Conservation Hotline at (408) 630-2554.

-April 22: Water Conservation Rebates Increased!
-As of April 22, certain rebate amounts for several key programs have doubled, while others have increased significantly.
-These increases are temporary, through September 30, 2014, and certain restrictions apply.
+Water conservation rebates have increased!
+As of April 22, 2014, certain rebate amounts for several key programs have doubled, while others have increased significantly.
+These increases are temporary, through December 31, 2015, and certain restrictions apply.

-- NEW High Efficiency Toilet Rebate Program.
-Replace your inefficient toilets and you may be eligible to receive up to $125 per PREMIUM model High-Efficiency Toilet and up to $50 per Non-PREMIUM High-Efficiency Toilet, no pre-inspection required.
+- High Efficiency Toilet Rebate Program.
+Upgrade your toilets to PREMIUM model High Efficiency Toilets and you may be eligible to receive up to $125 per PREMIUM model High Efficiency Toilet.
 Click here for more information.

-- New rebate amounts for the Residential High-Efficiency Clothes Washer Rebate Program.
-Purchase and install a qualifying high-efficiency clothes washer and you may be eligible to receive up to $200 for a combined Water Agency and PG&E Rebate on a qualifying Energy Star Most Efficient clothes washer, or up to $50 for a Water Agency Rebate on a qualifying CEE Tier 3 qualifying clothes washer.
+- Residential High-Efficiency Clothes Washer Rebate Program.
+Purchase and install a qualifying Energy Star Most Efficient clothes washer and you may be eligible to receive up to $150 for a combined water agency and PG&E rebate.
 Click here for more information.